Talking Shop with Construction Contract Administrator Karel Brozik

-When I work with junior or intern architects who want to do the contract administration because they need the hours, I’m happy to step back and support and let them take the front line.
-I’m there to make sure the job stays on track.
+When I work with junior or intern architects who want to do contract administration because they need the hours, I’m happy to step back and support them and let them take the front line.
+I’m here to make sure the job stays on track.

 What tips or advice can you share for Contract Administrators who are just beginning their careers?

 I had a senior mentor tell me that contract administration is all about logic.
 I didn't know what he meant by that at the time.

 But now I can see what he meant.
 He meant the answers are always there; you just have to find your way to the solution through the weeds.
 But it's always there in front of you on a construction site.

 More recently, I’ve started to not just go by the design or the drawing.
 You have to be flexible.
 For instance, I was talking with a mechanical contractor who said, “Listen, I can't make this work.
 I can't go any higher — we can't drop ceilings, so that's not acceptable.”

 I simply asked him, “How would you do it?”